 Postdoctoral Fellow, 1987-88, Harvard University, Cambridge, MA

-In addition to the current investigations exploring Mars' geochemistry and its potential for supporting past or present microbial life in surface or subsurface environments, their research (funded by NASA and NSF) also includes understanding the geochemical and environmental history as recorded by the chemistry of planetary surface materials, and the geobiochemistry in extreme environments on Earth in places such as the Antarctic Dry Valleys, Death Valley, and mid-Atlantic deep-ocean thermal vents.
-They are also interested in applying similar techniques to investigate the surface and sub-glacial oceans on other planetary bodies such as Jupiter's moon, Europa.
+In addition to the current investigations exploring Mars' geochemistry and its potential for supporting past or present microbial life in surface or subsurface environments, their research (funded by NASA and NSF) includes understanding the geochemical and environmental history as recorded by the chemistry of planetary surface materials, and the geobiochemistry in extreme environments on Earth in places such as the Antarctic Dry Valleys, Death Valley, the Atacama Desert (Chile), and deep-ocean thermal vents.
+They are also interested in applying similar techniques to investigate the surface and sub-glacial oceans on icy moons such as Europa and Enceladus.
 The group's research in astrobiology is focused on exploring concepts and analytical techniques for unambiguous detection of microbial life in extraterrestrial settings, and the survivability of organics on Mars' surface.

 Selected Recent Publications

 The Origins of Perchlorate in the Martian Soil, B. L. Carrier and S. P. Kounaves, Geophys.
 Res.
 Lett.,

 Identification of the Perchlorate Parent Salts at the Phoenix Mars Landing Site and Possible Implications,

 Evidence of Martian Perchlorate, Chlorate, and Nitrate in Mars Meteorite EETA79001: Implications for Oxidants and Organics, S. P. Kounaves, B. L. Carrier, G. D. O'Neil, S. T. Stroble, and M. W. Clair, Icarus, 2014, 229, 206-213. doi:10.1016/j.icarus.2013.11.012